When I say, “Mortgage Marketing,” what comes to mind?

 In a traditional realtor-centric mortgage marketing business model, every loan officer has to go through a period of time where they sacrifice work-life balance or normal boundaries in order to get more business in the door.

-The fact is, a one way relationship where agents send you business and you do anything you can to keep getting that business is unhealthy.
+In reality, a one-way relationship where agents send you business and you’ll do anything to keep getting it is unhealthy.

 In a “healthy” referral relationship, the value you bring to the table is no longer based on you providing the best service possible to your agent.
 No, instead, because you also bring deals to the table, you can choose your relationships more strategically.

-You get to work with the agent that is proactive and asks for a few prequalifications ahead of time, or better yet, is fine with sending a prequal for slightly more than asking because they are capable of negotiating with more than “they can’t afford more.”
+You get to work with the agent that is proactive and asks for a few prequalifications ahead of time.
+Or, better yet, is fine with sending a pre-qual for slightly more than asking because they are capable of negotiating.

-You can to choose to work with the agent that doesn’t work open houses, or doesn’t need you to as part of your relationship.
+You can choose to work with an agent that doesn’t work open houses.
+Or at least doesn’t need you to as part of your relationship.

 Lastly, you get to work with the agent that does enough business, that they don’t need to elevate the blood pressure of everyone around them if they don’t get their commission in 19 days instead of 22.